-Thanks for your interest in writing for our Digital Marketing Blog.
-We are eager to read your advice and to share it with our readers.
-Hearing from experts in various niches helps us and our followers to maintain a fresh perspective on the latest trends in our industry.
-Here’s what you need to know before you send us a proposal.
+We’re eager to read your expertise and share it with our readers.
+Learning from experts in various niches helps us and our followers maintain a fresh perspective on the latest trends in the link building industry.
+Here’s what you need to know before you pitch.

-Rather than write a topic that’s likely to have already saturated the blogosphere, try to give us a unique angle.
-Write about something you know about.
+Rather than write about a topic that’s likely to have already saturated the blogosphere, try to give us a unique angle — write about something you know about.
 Better yet, write about something you’re an expert at.
 Keep in mind that you’re sharing this information with other business people who are already at least somewhat familiar with the subjects we write about.

 What to Do Before You Pitch